 2. Make it difficult for outdoor heat to come in

-You can make it possible by upgrading energy efficiency of your home.
-Though you will have to spend some money for this purpose but certain utility companies and local governments also offer some rebates discounts under scheme welfare schemes to the people opting for it.
-These steps can be helpful in reducing your power bills even if your install an air conditioner in future.
+You can make it possible by upgrading the energy efficiency of your home.
+Though you will have to spend some money for this purpose certain utility companies and local governments also offer some rebates discounts under scheme welfare schemes to the people opting for it.
+These steps can be helpful in reducing your power bills even if you install an air conditioner in the future.

 – You can not only easily increase your comfort level but also reduce your power bill round the year by strengthening the insulation of your attic to keep room cool.

 – Seal the leaks in your windows and doors as well as between the attic and living space so that hot air could not come in from outdoor and cool indoor air may not go out.
 You can also use foam gaskets to cover the outlets for this purpose.